AFORANURAG/playoapp/README.md

 <li>
-authentication/signup -->As its name suggest it handles the signup process, first we check whther the user is has an accound or not. we will only register user if he don't have any account.
+authentication/signup -->As its name suggest it handles the signup process, first we check whther the user is has an accound or not. we will only register user if he don't have any account.it does not have any account we hash the password with pbdkf2 with sha512 which yield a 128 character hexadecimal string. and then we feed it to our database in the Usermodel collection.
 </li>

 <li>